- Elevation: 1,959 m (6,427 ft)

 Rakutak is one of the lesser-known mountains in the Bandung area yet it offers excellent views across the region and is one of the nicest ridge walks in Java.
 It can easily be done as a day trip from Bandung, requiring just over 3 hours to ascend and 2 hours to descend.
 The mountain looks remarkably impressive once on the Pacet road south of Ciparay which runs between Gunung Rakutak (east, left) and Gunung Malabar (west, right).

-A guide is essential as the begging section leads up slippery cement paths in the village before traversing farm fields and then entering the shade of bamboo.
+A guide is essential as the beginning section of the most popular trail leads up slippery cement paths in the village before traversing farm fields and then entering the shade of bamboo (1,015m).
 The trail follows and criss-crosses a stream which is dry during the summer months but definitely expect a trickle during the rainy season.
-A shelter is on the right at around 1,100m and the final place for water during the rainy season is at 1,150m as the path crossed the stream once more.
+A shelter is on the right at around 1,113m and the final place for water during the rainy season is at 1,111m as the path crosses the stream once more.
 The following section offers a view glimpses of the mountains north of Bandung – Burangrang, Tangkuban Parahu and Bukittunggul.

-From Puncak 1, the narrow ridges drops down slightly before leading up to a second peak (Puncak 2, at a height of 1,927m) which is the best for camping due to its relative flatness and size.
+From Puncak 1, the narrow ridges drops down slightly before leading up to a second peak (Puncak 2, at a height of 1,922m) which is the best for camping due to its relative flatness and size.
 You may be able to fit 3 or 4 tents here.
-Once again the ridge continues eastwards through some slightly denser forest and an allegedly windy camping spot before rising to the highest point at around 1,957m.
+Once again the ridge continues eastwards through some slightly denser forest and an allegedly windy camping spot before rising to the highest point at around 1,959m.
 This is the summit and is known to some hiking enthusiasts as Puncak 3.
 Our guide told us an interesting story about how, towards the end of the colonial era, local republicans climbed up Rakutak to escape from Dutch troops who then shelled it in an attempt to kill them.